-- Review the GBRICS Regional Partnership Grant Proposal, approved by the Health Cost Services Review Commission on November 12, 2020. - Serve as the representative for one or more specific stakeholder groups for the duration of the fiveyear project, beginning in January 2021.
-If a member decides that they must resign from the Council, the Council will identify another individual to fill that stakeholder seat. - Actively participate in all Council meetings, held at least quarterly, to provide strategic guidance. - Lead and/or participate in at least one Council committees, with the option to participate in more, to define and develop GBRCIS activities such as: - Community engagement7 - Policy and advocacy 8 - o Ad-hoc committees as identified by the Council - Engage in shared decision-making to ensure that GBRICS Partnership remains collaborative, transparent, and accountable, with a willingness to compromise as a constructive member of this multi-stakeholder group.
+- Review the GBRICS Regional Partnership Grant Proposal, approved by the Health Cost Services Review Commission on November 12, 2020. - Serve as the representative for one or more specific stakeholder groups for the duration of the five-year project, beginning in January 2021.
+If a member decides that they must resign from the Council, the Council will identify another individual to fill that stakeholder seat. - Actively participate in all Council meetings, held at least quarterly, to provide strategic guidance. - Lead and/or participate in at least one Council committees, with the option to participate in more, to define and develop GBRCIS activities such as: - Community engagement - Policy and advocacy - Ad-hoc committees as identified by the Council - Engage in shared decision-making to ensure that GBRICS Partnership remains collaborative, transparent, and accountable, with a willingness to compromise as a constructive member of this multi-stakeholder group. - Offer guidance on strategic partnerships and/or connections to leverage financial and political resources to support the implementation of GBRICS, including helping to secure additional funding for GBRICS as needed.